decred/dcrdocs/docs/faq/configuration.md

 Then you can use the `dcrd` [sample config file](https://github.com/decred/dcrd/blob/master/sample-dcrd.conf) and `dcrwallet` [sample config file](https://github.com/decred/dcrwallet/blob/master/sample-dcrwallet.conf) to set whatever options you want.
 You can do the same thing for `dcrctl` too.
 The format is the same.
 Every command line option listed by `-h` can be specified in the config files (just use the long option name).

 Once those are created and in place, you do not have to add all of the options to the command line all the time.
-That is why you can do:
+For instance, you can run `dcrctl` without passing in any parameters on the command line:

 ```no-highlight
 dcrctl getnetworkhashps